ayushguptaji/Bootstrap-Project/README.md

 # Bootstrap-Project
-Responsive website with Bootstrap (in progress)
+Responsive website with Bootstrap (in progress).
 This is closed.
 Now I am making it with REACT.JS